alexkazik/spawning-drunagor/Readme.md

 Use the tool [here](https://alexkazik.github.io/spawning-drunagor/).

+## Missing elements

+Only Core (1.5), Spoils of War, Apocalypse and Awakenings have setup instructions and images of miniatures.

+(Because I don't own other expansions.)

+If you like to help with the missing stuff, please contact me (see below).

 ## Translation

-Currently the UI can't be translated and it's not that easy to translate the game data.
+Currently the UI can't be translated but the game data can be translated.

-Though if you're interested in either one, please contact me (via [email](mailto:spawning-drunagor+4575@tx0.eu) or [BGG](https://boardgamegeek.com/geekmail/compose?touser=txnull)).
+If you're interested in either one, please contact me (via [email](mailto:spawning-drunagor+4575@tx0.eu) or [BGG](https://boardgamegeek.com/geekmail/compose?touser=txnull)).

 ## Running it yourself